 Analysis: As described above, the location of the off-sale of alcoholic beverages, while within 500 feet of two other uses involving the off-sale of alcoholic beverages the use would not result in a total of four or more establishments that provide alcoholic beverages for off-site consumption within a 1,000-foot radius from the project site.
-Additionally, in accordance with their operations plan, the grocery store would install a minimum 16 camera security system which would have views on all portions of the store including the alcohol sales area.
-This video security system would enhance the safety and general welfare of the site.
 Therefore, the project conforms to this requirement and this finding can be made.